romainsacchi/carculator/docs/modeling.rst

 ========================

 The modeling of passenger vehicles in the past, present and future is complex and relies on many assumptions.
-With *carculator*, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.
+With **carculator**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.

 We there try to give a comprehensive list of assumptions and modeling choices on this page, and describe how, as a user, you can change those.

+Parameters' names are indicated ``verbatim`` and are to be used in **carculator**.

 Vehicle sizing
 **************
-*carculator* models vehicles along four dimensions:
+**carculator** models vehicles along four dimensions:

 * their powertrain (e.g., gasoline-run internal combustion engine, battery electric vehicle, etc.),
 * their size (e.g., mini, medium, large, etc.),
 * their year of production (2000, 2010, 2017 and 2040)
 * and a parameter dimension (i.e., input and calculated parameters).

-When *carculator* sizes the vehicles for the different powertrains, sizes and years, it starts with the input parameter's value for the `glider base mass`, which is essentially an initial guess for the mass of the vehicle's glider without anything on it.
+When **carculator** sizes the vehicles for the different powertrains, sizes and years, it starts with the input parameter's value for the `glider base mass`, which is essentially an initial guess for the mass of the vehicle's glider without anything on it.